mogudian/mogudian/README.md

 Here are some ideas to get you started:

 -->
-- 🔭 I’m currently studying on TianJin No 55.
-Middle School, China
+- 🔭 I’m currently working on Beijing, China
-- 🌱 I’m currently learning Java & Python
+- 🌱 I’m currently coding in Java & Python
-- 🤔 I’m looking for help with migration from JDK8 to JDK21
+- 🤔 I’m looking for help with migration from JDK8 to JDK22